juju/docs/src/en/help-google.md

 In the GCE web interface, navigate back to the 'API Manager' screen you used above, and choose the 'Credentials' screen.
 By default you will be within the 'Credentials' tab.
-Click the 'New credentials' button and choose 'Service account key' from the 3 options available:
+Click the 'Create credentials' button and choose 'Service account key' from the 3 options available:

 ![Create credentials dialog #1](./media/config-gce-api_manager_create_credentials-1.png)